cemsbv/pygef/_sources/tree/getting_started.rst.txt

 The available classification are:

 - Robertson(1990) and Robertson(2016)
-- Jefferies&Been: available only if :code:`u2` is in the columns of :code:`gef.df`.
+- Jefferies&Been: available only if :code:`u2` is in the columns of :code:`cpt.df`.

 It is possible to use the old (1990) or new(2006) implementation of Robertson.